comsci-uwc-isak/unit-1-project-fuma0317/README.md

 ### Solution proposed
 Rationale for proposed solution

-I decided that choosing bash would be the best solution for Car rental app because
+I decided that choosing bash would be the best solution for Car rental app because bash is a kind of shells cript and it can be made in terminal which is really familiar with us and also even if you use windows you can download it easily.
+And it is easy to understand the structure for beginners.

 ### Success Criteria